tdeekens/flopflip/readme.md

   feature toggles onto the `props` of a component
 - `ToggleFeature` a component conditionally rendering its `children` based on the status of a passed feature flag
-- `SwitchFeature` a component that renders its first <ToggleFeature> child based on the status of a passed feature flag

 [Note:](#flag-normalization) that all passed `flagNames` passed as `flag` are a string.
 Depending on the adapter used _these are normalized_ to be camel cased.
 This means that whenever a `foo-flag-name` is configured in e.g. LaunchDarkly or splitio it will have to be specified as `fooFlagName`.
 The same applies for a `foo_flag_name`.
 This is meant to help using flags in an adapter agnostic way.
 Whenever a flag is otherwise passed in the non-normalized form it is likely to default to `false` which is unintended in most cases.
 Lastly, `flopflip` will show a warning message in the console in development mode whenever a non normalized flag name is passed.